cartalyst/sentinel/usage/authentication.md

 #### Sentinel::authenticate()

-This method authenticates a user against the given `$credentials`, additionally a second `bool` argument of `true` can be passed to set the remember state on the user.
+This method authenticates a user against the given `$credentials`, additionally a second `bool` argument of `true` can be passed to set the remember state on the user and a third `bool` argument of `false` can be passed to disable automatic login.

 Returns: `Cartalyst\Sentinel\Users\UserInterface` or `false`.